geoffrich/thatconf-slides-2023/slides.md

 it’s the Svelte team’s recommended way to build any app with Svelte.

-Svelte is individual legos, SvelteKit helps assemble those legos into a full build -->
+Svelte is individual legos, SvelteKit helps assemble those legos into a full build

+today we're going to focus a lot on data loading and form handling -->

 ---